 Read more about Thirlmere Lakes National Park

-When the water levels are high, you can swim or canoe in the lake.
-Pack a picnic, relax by the water and be sure to make use of the free barbecues to cook up a feast while enjoying the fresh Wollondilly Shire air.
+Pack a picnic and head to Werri Berri picnic area, where you can make use of the free barbecues to cook up a feast while enjoying the fresh Wollondilly Shire air.

 Highlights in this park

 Thirlmere Lakes walking track is a 6km walk around three of the park’s lakes and picnic areas - Gandangarra, Werri-Berri and Couridjah - and the histo...

 Werri Berri picnic area is a great spot for picnicking or barbecuing by the lake.
 You can even walk the nearby Thirlmere Lakes track or visit the Heri...

 For a bit of locomotive history near Picton, visit the Heritage Pump Station.
 This historic site was once used to replenish steam trains on the old so...

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.

 The free NSW National Parks app lets you download maps and explore parks, things to do and places to stay—all without mobile reception.

 - in the Sydney and surrounds region

 Thirmere Lakes is open from sunrise to sunset but may have to close at times due to poor weather or fire danger.